Dosage form: tablets, syrup

 What is Ambroxol?

-Ambroxol is a clinically proven systemically active mucolytic agent.
-When administered orally onset of action occurs after about 30 minutes.
+Ambroxol starts working about 30 minutes after it has been taken.
 The breakdown of acid mucopolysaccharide fibers makes the sputum thinner and less viscous and therefore more easily removed by coughing.
 Although sputum volume eventually decreases, its viscosity remains low for as long as treatment is maintained.

 All forms of tracheobronchitis, emphysema with bronchitis pneumoconiosis, chronic inflammatory pulmonary conditions, bronchiectasis, bronchitis with bronchospasm asthma.
 During acute exacerbations of bronchitis it should be given with the appropriate antibiotic.